Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

 ### Perform a full key restore
 The `KeyVaultBackupClient` can be used to restore your entire collection of keys from a backup.
-The data source for a full key restore is a storage blob accessed using either Managed Identity (which is preferred) or Shared Access Signature authentication.
+The data source for a full key restore is a storage blob accessed using either Managed Identity (which is preferred) or Shared Access Signature (SAS) authentication.
 You will also need the URL of the backup (`KeyVaultBackupResult.folder_url`) from the [above snippet](#perform-a-full-key-backup).

 If using Managed Identity, first make sure your user-assigned managed identity has the correct access to your Storage